MassDotMoney/nested-ledger-plugin/README.md

 Set the path for `BOLOS_SDK` to `<path>/nanos-secure-sdk`.

-Remember to plug and unlock the device and enter:
+Plug and unlock the device and enter in the terminal:

 `cd <path>/app-ethereum`